nuxeo/doc.nuxeo.com-content/src/userdoc/workflows/reassigning-a-task.md

 {{! multiexcerpt name='delegate-vs-reassign'}} {{#> callout type='info' heading='Reassignment vs Delegation'}}

-&nbsp;When you delegate a task, you remain responsible for the task.
-You don't lose your rights on the document: you can still process the task if you want to.
-On the contrary, you lose your rights on the task and on the document when you reassign your task on a document.
+When you delegate a task, you remain responsible for the task.
+You don't lose your rights on the document: you can still process the task if you want to. <br/>
+On the contrary when you reassign your task on a document, you lose your rights on the task and on the document.
 The user you reassign the task to becomes responsible for the task and it is as if you never had to review the document.

 {{/callout}}{{! /multiexcerpt}}